lonycell/grafana.v7/contribute/developer-guide.md

 ### Run end-to-end tests

-The end to end tests in Grafana use [Cypress](https://www.cypress.io/) to run automated scripts in a headless Chromium browser.
+The end to end tests in ThingSPIN use [Cypress](https://www.cypress.io/) to run automated scripts in a headless Chromium browser.
 Read more about our [e2e framework](/contribute/style-guides/e2e.md).

 To run the tests: